veritrans/vtweb-opencart/README.md

-Veritrans official Opencart plug-in
+Official Veritrans OpenCart Extension
 ===================================

-Veritrans :heart: Opencart!
+Veritrans :heart: OpenCart!

-This is the official Veritrans plug-in for the Opencart e-commerce platform.
+This is the official Veritrans extension for the OpenCart E-commerce platform.

-### Installation
+## Installation

 1. Extract the `vtweb-opencart-master.zip` file.

-2. Locate the root _Opencart_ directory of your shop via FTP connection.
+2. Locate the root _OpenCart_ directory of your shop via FTP connection.

-3. Copy the `admin`, `catalog`, `image` and `system` folders into your _Opencart's_ root folder.
+3. Copy the `admin`, `catalog`, `image` and `system` folders into your _OpenCart's_ root folder.

-4. Import the `token.sql` file into your _Opencart_ shop database.

-6. In your _Opencart_ admin area, enable the Veritrans plug-in and insert your merchant details (Merchant ID and Merchant Hash Key for v1 OR Server_key for v2)
+5. In your _OpenCart_ admin area, enable the Veritrans plug-in and insert your merchant details (server key and client key).

-7. Login into your Veritrans account and change the following options:
+6. Login into your Veritrans account and change the following options:

   * **Payment Notification URL** in Settings to `http://[your shop's homepage]/index.php?route=payment/veritrans/payment_notification`